 - Gaming industry starts to disintegrate the traditional sports industry

-- E-sports starting to take off.
+- E-sports are starting to take off

-1. Take gamification to the next level and let the fan decide on whats happening during real sports games.
+A. Take gamification to the next level and let the fan decide on whats happening during real sports games.

 In the US there is now a fan controlled football league, where fans decide on which play will be executed, which players will be bought and sold, which colors the teamjerseys should have etc. The fans in this league make the calls.
 In soccer there is a team in France, which is also controlled by the fans, whilst in Formula E, fans can decide on which driver will get a power boost.
 I am sure, we will see more of this in the future in order to enhance fan engagement.

 If you can gamify sports, why not sportifying games?
 In my opinion, this will be the end game of the game industry!
 Let’s take an example!
 Imagine Fortnite!
 Not on your computer or TV screen, but live!
 You are becoming the participant in your own game!
 Again, live!
 It means making all the moves with your own body in for example an old factory complex.
-Put your goggles on and go!
+Put your VR/AR goggles on and go!
 They do already exist!
 VRarcades (as some of them are called) are popping up everywhere (see video)!
-You really can become a VR athlete here.
+You really can become a true VR athlete here.

 Undoubtedly this will evolve in future sports tournaments: taking e-sports to the next level!
 New professional athletes will stand up and train for this sport.
 This will be e-sports 3.0.
 GenZ will love it and hence it poses a big threat to loads of traditional sports which stand to lose further market share.
 Moreover, it will give new generations a huge incentive to become physically active again.

 What can the sports industry do?

 As said before, the traditional sports industry has not been very pro-active sofar.
-It is not surprising given the fact that most federations are headed by older people.
+This is not surprising given the fact that most federations are headed by older people.
 It means they are not fully aware or at least are not fully acknowledging these trends.
 So far, they have adopted a sit and wait strategy.